prometheus/prometheus/docs/configuration/configuration.md

 # Sets the `Authorization` header on every request with the
 # configured username and password.
-# This is mutually exclusive from other authentication mechanisms.
+# This is mutually exclusive with other authentication mechanisms.
 basic_auth:
   [ username: <string> ]
   [ password: <string> ]

 # Sets the `Authorization` header on every request with
 # the configured bearer token.
 It is mutually exclusive with `bearer_token_file` and other authentication mechanisms.
-# NOTE: At this time, DC/OS marathon does not support standard Bearer token authentication.
+# NOTE: The current version of DC/OS marathon (v1.11.0) does not support standard Bearer token authentication.
 Use `auth_token` instead.
 [ bearer_token: <string> ]

 # Sets the `Authorization` header on every request with the bearer token
 # read from the configured file.
 It is mutually exclusive with `bearer_token` and other authentication mechanisms.
-# NOTE: At this time, DC/OS marathon does not support standard Bearer token authentication.
+# NOTE: The current version of DC/OS marathon (v1.11.0) does not support standard Bearer token authentication.
 Use `auth_token_file` instead.
 [ bearer_token_file: /path/to/bearer/token/file ]

 # TLS configuration for connecting to marathon servers